Random (software): History

 Random was launched in March 2014.
 The startup was backed by Skype co-founder Janus Friis.

 The Random app received a strong reception from the likes of The New York Times, TechCrunch, New Scientist, Vice, and other leading publications.
 The app went on to gain traction with an active and loyal user community of several hundreds of thousands.
-This was not enough to support the free app model the team strongly believed in, and the service was terminated in Dec 2015.
+This was not enough to support the free app model the team strongly believed in, and the service was terminated in December 2015.

 Reception

 Various reviews in media have emphasized that Random enables people to break their filter bubble and find diverse content they might not find elsewhere.

 Alan Henry of Lifehacker wrote: "Random... breaks you out by intentionally guiding you to new topics and interesting articles at sites you may not otherwise read."
 Vice Motherboard's Claire Evans says that: "Random never turns into a filter bubble, because it perpetually injects the irrational into my experience… in a cocktail of relevancy and serendipity."

 The app has been said to have a unique, minimalistic user experience.
-Kit Eaton of The New York Times commented that Random "let's you browse the news in a different way to all the other news sites you've probably ever used."
+Kit Eaton of The New York Times commented that Random "lets you browse the news in a different way to all the other news sites you've probably ever used."
 Mashable reviewed Random by concluding that the "app may be one of the most simple content-discovery apps on the market."